 Academic Learning Coach Corner

 Jackson School is an amazing place for learning in the School District of Janesville!
-Our primary goal for children at Jackson is to love learning in a happy, encouraging, and safe environment.
+Our primary goal for children at Jackson is to love learning in a safe, happy, and engaging environment.
 At Jackson School, we are committed to getting our students ready for college and careers.
 One of the ways we measure that learning is with the STAR assessments.
-Your child took these assessments between September 18th and October 2nd in the areas of Early Literacy/Reading and Math.
+Your child took these assessments in September in the areas of Early Literacy/Reading and Math.
 The results will be shared with you at conferences.
 These results provide teachers with excellent information about your child’s growth as well as how we will meet their needs the remainder of this school year.
 Your child’s teacher and I are happy to answer any questions you have about your child’s results.
-Your student in grades 4 and 5 brought home their Forward WI Assessment Results the first week of school.
-If you are new to Jackson, we will be receiving them soon from the previous district/school.
 We are so happy that your children attend Jackson!

 Academic Learning Coach

 The Early Childhood class is having a great start to the school year!
 We are busy learning how to follow new classroom routines, take turns and share with friends.
-Don’t forget to send a change of clothes to keep at school because sometimes learning to do things independently can be messy!
-Remember to send a jacket or sweatshirt as the weather gets cooler because we try to play outside each day.
+Don’t forget to send outerwear (jacket, change of shoes, etc.) because the weather is changing and we try to go outside whenever possible!

 Dear Kindergarten Families,

 We are off and running in first grade.
-We are quickly learning our word wall words and new reading strategies.
+We are quickly reviewing our sight words and new reading strategies.
 We hope you are checking your child’s Tiger Folder for notes or skills we are working on.
 The first month of school we have been working on our classroom routines and the Jackson Tiger Truths.
-Our tiger truths include being Responsible, Respectful and Safe in All areas of school.
-A responsible first grader brings home their Tiger Folder each night, reviews their word wall words and reads at home for 10-15 minutes.
+Our Tiger Truths include being Respectful, Responsible, and Safe in all areas of school.
+A responsible first grader brings home their Tiger Folder each night, reviews their sight words and reads at home for 10-15 minutes.
 They also might work on spelling or handwriting.
 Another sign of responsibility might be writing their numbers, counting by 1’s, 5’s or 10’s.
-Chapters 1 and 2 in our Math series is working on Addition and Subtraction Concepts.
 Ask if your child can share something they might have done at school and have them show you.
 All first graders will complete the STAR testing in September.
 We will share all your students’ growth and strengths in October at conferences.
 Please feel free to contact us at any time with questions or concerns.
 Thank you for working with your child on these skills.
 Together we will create strong readers, writers and awesome math scholars.

 We are enjoying getting to know your students in 2nd Grade and settling into our daily routines.
-We are also working very hard on learning our Tiger Truths of being respectful, responsible, and safe!
+We are also working very hard on learning our Tiger Truths of being Respectful, Responsible, and Safe!
 By the end of September, we will have completed the first round of STAR testing in the areas of Early Literacy, Math, and Reading.
 We look forward to sharing the results with you at conferences in October.
 With reading and math being our core areas, we encourage you to read with your student every day and work on basic math facts.
-Please ask your child about the stories we have been reading in class and about other things they are learning about.
-We are working on addition and subtraction strategies, and place value in math.
-In science we will be studying the process of plant pollination and why it is important.
-In social studies we are learning about communities, the people who help us in our communities, and about the differences between rules and law and their consequences.
-We are looking forward to a working with you and your student this year and to a productive year full of learning!
+Please ask your child about the stories we have been reading in class and about other things they are learning.
+We are working on addition and subtraction strategies, measurement, time, and place value in math.
+In science, we will be studying the Earth’s surfaces.
+In social studies we are learning about geographical landforms, and about behavioral science, such as the differences between rules and laws and their consequences.
+We are looking forward to working with you and your students this year and to a productive year full of learning!

-Jackson 3rd graders are settling nicely into the routine.
-For reading, language, and spelling we are following the Journeys Literacy program.
-During these first few months of school, students will be working on is on story structure (characters, setting etc.), compare and contrast, and summarizing fiction and nonfiction passages.
-You can help by helping your child establish a nightly reading routine, filling in reading logs daily and asking questions about what your child has read.
+Jackson third graders are settling nicely into the routine.
+For reading and language and spelling we are piloting a new program, Intro Reading.
+During the first few months of school, students will be working on story structure (characters, setting, etc.), compare and contrast, and summarizing both fiction and non-fiction passages.
+You can help your child by establishing a nightly reading routine, and asking about what your child has read.
 If you would like a sample list of questions, please contact your child's teacher.
-In math, we are reviewing place value, rounding to the nearest 10 or 100, and addition and subtraction through the thousands such as 386 + 215 and 752 – 134.
-By November, students should be able to solve such problems with and without regrouping ("borrowing").
+In math we are following the newly implemented Bridges program.
+We are reviewing place value and efficient addition and subtraction strategies.
 We'll also be reviewing addition and subtraction basic facts and introducing basic multiplication facts.
-Please have your child practice addition and subtraction facts at home if they are not yet secure.
+Please have your child practice addition and subtraction facts at home.
 In social studies, we are studying the three branches of American Government and science is devoted to the study of life cycles.
-We've really hit the ground running, if your child seems exhausted, it's because he or she has worked really hard in school.
-He or she may need a little extra sleep the first few weeks of school!
-Thank you for all you do to support your child.
+We've really hit the ground running.
+If your child seems exhausted, it's because he or she has worked really hard in school.
+Thank you for all you do to support your child's learning journey.